Infantile Amnesia: Is It Possible To Lose Your Childhood Memories?

-One of the biggest theories is synaptic pruning.
-To understand this concept, imagine a small tree.
-When the tree becomes too big, it needs to be pruned to stay healthy.
-Synaptic pruning suggests that the brain has the same need.
-To get rid of memories that are no longer necessary and make space for new ones.
+One of the most popular theory is synaptic pruning.
+To understand this concept, imagine a flower bush.
+When the bush becomes too big, it needs to be pruned to stay healthy and continue producing flowers.
+Synaptic pruning suggests that the brain has the same need to get rid of memories that are no longer necessary and make space for new ones.

 "If you're having difficulty remembering important parts of your childhood, that may be a sign of trauma.
 Talking to a therapist can help you explore childhood memories in a safe and supportive environment."

-How to Attempt Memory Recall on Your Own
+How To Attempt Memory Recall On Your Own

 Write Down What You Do Remember

-Triggers have a negative connotation in psychology, but in memory recollection, triggers can be a positive thing.
+Triggers have a negative connotation in psychology, but in memory recollection, triggers can be positive.
 Feelings, sights, sounds, and scents can trigger a memory and bring you back to a specific time in your childhood.

-Get Help With Your Memories on BetterHelp
+Get Help With Your Memories On BetterHelp

-Studies have shown that internet-based therapy can have significant positive effects on those who have experienced trauma.
+Studies have shown that internet-based therapy can significantly positively affect those who have experienced trauma.
 A study published in the Journal of Anxiety Disorders found online therapy to be effective in reducing trauma-related symptoms.